How to Create Marketing Videos That Connect with Your Audience

 Music, sound effects, animations, logos, subtitles, graphics, etc.

-Having every scene visually laid out lets you identify missing gaps and keeps you focused during filming and editing.
+Having every scene visually laid out allows you to identify any gaps and keeps you focused during filming and editing.
 It also facilitates collaboration and feedback from stakeholders.

 Step 5: Create Visual Assets